Alejogb1/job-board/blog-data/what-are-user-i-o-wait-events-like-cell-single-block-physical-read-cell-mult.md

 Now **Cell Multiblock Physical Read**

-Okay so this one means your database session is waiting for a bunch of blocks to be read from a storage cell Usually because of a table scan or a full index scan the session is requesting multiple blocks from disk and reading them consecutively not skipping any block it can be many blocks at a time not just few
+ so this one means your database session is waiting for a bunch of blocks to be read from a storage cell Usually because of a table scan or a full index scan the session is requesting multiple blocks from disk and reading them consecutively not skipping any block it can be many blocks at a time not just few

 This is usually much less efficient than single block reads since its usually not targeted or selective its just sequentially reads data from disk